beautiful-numbers/lehmer-lean/README.md

 These theorems express that every `LehmerComposite n` is routed into one of the four current range branches.

 This is a range-based pipeline taxonomy.
-It should not be confused with a simplified A/B/C-only description of the paper.
-In particular, the current Lean top-level range split has four branches.

-## Why a clean Lean build is not the whole audit
+The paper’s mathematical case structure and the current Lean top-level range split should be read with this distinction in mind.

+## Build success and proof granularity

 A clean Lean build means that Lean has checked the statements that were encoded.
-It does not, by itself, say that the encoded statements have the right granularity for the intended mathematical responsibility.

-This is a central audit issue in large formalizations.

-One can write a Lean development that builds without `sorry`, without `admit`, and without new axioms, while still proving only weak structural statements.
-For example, a file may define labels, wrappers, routing objects, or high-level interfaces that compile perfectly, but do not themselves carry the mathematical obligations suggested by their names.

-In such a weak format, an object may say “emptiness”, “exclusion”, “closure”, or “finite reduction” without its type requiring the corresponding proof obligation.
-Lean will correctly verify the object, because the object only claimed to be a label or wrapper.
+For large formalizations, the strength of the encoded statements matters.
+A development can build cleanly while some objects are only labels, wrappers, routing objects, or high-level interfaces.
+Such objects may be useful, but their audit value depends on the proof obligations carried by their types.

-A stronger proof-carrying or responsibility-carrying format makes the obligation explicit in the type.
-For example, an “emptiness” object should not merely be tagged as emptiness; it should carry a proof that every admissible object in the relevant domain leads to contradiction.
-A finite-reduction object should not merely list children; it should carry coverage and descent obligations.
+A proof-carrying or responsibility-carrying format makes the relevant obligation explicit in the type.
+For example, an “emptiness” object carries the proof that every admissible object in the relevant domain leads to contradiction.
+A finite-reduction object carries coverage and descent obligations.

-Both formats can build cleanly.
-They do not have the same audit value.

-This is the “backbone theorem” failure mode.
-It is not a claim that Lean’s kernel is unsound.
-Lean checks exactly what is stated.
-The risk is that the statements are too coarse, too weak, or too interface-like to certify the intended mathematical responsibility.

-The audit/referee layer exists precisely to make this distinction visible.
-It separates mere structural assembly from proof-carrying or responsibility-carrying artifacts, and it provides an additional Lean-checked audit of the unconditional exhaustiveness already present in the paper and formalized in the main Lean development.
+This distinction is the motivation for the referee/audit layer.
+It separates structural assembly from proof-carrying or responsibility-carrying artifacts and adds a second Lean-checked audit of the unconditional exhaustiveness already present in the paper and formalized in the main Lean development.

-The point is not to avoid checking closure obligations.
-The point is to check them at their actual branch/range endpoints, not by stopping at the final assembly file.

 ## How to read `PierreDeFermat.lean`

-The distinction above is essential for reading the top-level audit file correctly.

-`Lean/Lehmer/Audit/PierreDeFermat.lean` is a final assembly / audit file.
-Reading it alone shows the shape of the final global assembly:
+`Lean/Lehmer/Audit/PierreDeFermat.lean` is a standalone referee/audit file.

+Its role is to audit the final assembly pattern:

 range classification + range closures → no Lehmer composite.

-This is not a defect by itself.
-It is the declared role of this file.

-`PierreDeFermat.lean` is not meant to contain every branch proof internally.
-It identifies the closure obligations that are discharged by the branch/range pipelines and checks the final referee-facing assembly.

-However, the fact that it is an assembly file is also not, by itself, the complete audit.
-This is where the granularity issue matters.

-Because Lean can verify both weak interfaces and strong proof-carrying objects, the correct question is not simply whether `PierreDeFermat.lean` has inputs.
-The correct question is whether the inputs it consumes correspond downstream to sufficiently granular, proof-carrying, or responsibility-carrying closure artifacts.

-Therefore, observing that `PierreDeFermat.lean` is an aggregator neither proves nor refutes the formalization.
-It identifies the final audit assembly point.
-A complete review traces each consumed closure obligation to its branch/range endpoint and checks the granularity of the proof data there.
+This file exposes the referee-facing assembly of the current range taxonomy.
+It consumes the range-closure obligations and verifies that, together with the global range split, they imply the no-counterexample conclusion.

+The file contributes an additional Lean-checked audit layer for unconditional exhaustiveness.
+The mathematical branch proofs and closure packages live at their corresponding main-pipeline or branch/range endpoints.

-The relevant endpoint statements in this file are:
+The relevant audit statements in this file are:

 - `PierreDeFermatStatement`
 - `pierreDeFermat_pointwise_of_range_closures`